New England Journal of Medicine June 28, 2018

 Rate of clinically significant asthma exacerbations

-Key result: Mepolizumab significantly reduced the rate of exacerbations in patients with severe eosinophilic asthma.
+Key result: Mepolizumab significantly reduced the rate of asthma exacerbations and improved asthma control compared to placebo.

 2016